My Green Card Was Lost or Stolen

 Prepare Form I-90

-We will guide you through the USCIS I-90 application using simple, everyday language and step-by-step instructions.
+We’ll guide you through the I-90 application using simple language and step-by-step instructions.

 Download, Print and File

-Once you are finished and completely satisfied, you’ll be able to print your I-90 and customized filing instructions.
+Once you’re completely satisfied, you’ll be able to print your I-90 and customized filing instructions.